-Screws or Small Bolts in a variety of Drive, Head and Thread styles
+Stove Bolts in a Variety of Drive, Head and Thread Styles

-A machine screw is a screw or bolt with a flat point.
-Machine screws are available in a variety of drive styles, sizes, heads and materials to fit a wide range of application needs.
-These fasteners are often used with nuts as well as driven into tapped holes.
-In practice, they tend to be mostly available in smaller sizes and are referred to as screws or less ambiguously as machine screws.
-Some kinds of machine screws are also referred to as stove bolts or stovers.
-Pan heads machine screws, flat head machine screws, oval head machine screws and truss head machine screws are the most popular varieties.
+A machine screw is a screw or bolt with a flat point and a uniform diameter along the shaft's entire length.
+Available in a variety of drive styles, machine screw sizes, heads, and materials to fit a wide range of application needs, from machine components to appliances and more.
+These fasteners are either used with nuts or driven into tapped holes.
+In practice, machine screw sizes tend to be smaller.
+Pan head, flat head, oval head, and truss head stove bolts are the most popular varieties.

 Albany County Fasteners offer machine screws in 304 Stainless Steel, 18-8 Stainless Steel, 316 Stainless Steel, Black Oxide Stainless Steel, Solid Brass, and Silicon Bronze.
 Stainless steel fasteners are corrosion resistant in varying grades.
-For environments requiring an extremely resistant product (such as salt water), we recommend 316 stainless steel.
-18-8 and 304 stainless steel grades are considered the industry standard and have corrosion resistant qualities.
-Black oxide fasteners offer the same qualities as their standard stainless steel counterparts, but are chemically treated to add a sleek black finished look.
-Brass fasteners are typically used in wood and plumbing applications due its nonmagnetic nature and heat resistant qualities.
+For environments requiring an extremely resistant product (such as saltwater), we recommend 316 stainless steel.
+18-8 and 304 stainless steel grades are considered the industry standard and have corrosion-resistant qualities.
+Black oxide fasteners offer the same attributes as their standard stainless steel counterparts but have a chemically treated coating to add a sleek black finished look.
+For wood and plumbing applications, brass fasteners are used due to their nonmagnetic nature and heat resistant qualities.

 What is the difference between a bolt and a machine screw?

 In the context of machine screws, the distinction between machine screws and bolts can get a little murky.
 Generally speaking, machine screws are smaller than bolts.
 They tend to have thread diameters ranging from #0 - 3/8" sometimes larger while bolts can go up to 2" in diameter or more.